ribbit56/ThemeColors/README.md

 5. Choose a color harmony type (Complementary, Analogous, Triadic, etc.)
 6. Customize individual theme colors as needed
 7. View the dashboard preview to see how your colors work together
-8. Export your theme in your preferred format
+8. Export options coming soon

 ## Technical Details